The Two Faces of Patricia Calder

 Late afternoon or evening is the time I head out of the house with my camera.
 The slanted rays at the end of the day add luminosity to land, water, and the coats of animals.
 I like to capture the many moods, motions, and personality of the horses, animals, birds, and other subjects I photograph.

+Around home I photograph horses and dogs mostly.
 I am available for on-site assignments.
 We set an appointment and meet at a location of your choice.
-I capture approximately 500 images, select the best, make adjustments with the latest post processing software, and later present you with about 25 proofs.
+I capture hundreds of images, select the best, make adjustments with the latest post processing software, and later present you with about 25 proofs.
 Prices are fair, competitive, and reasonable.
 No obligation to buy prints you don’t like!

 All images on this site are protected by copyright.
 Under Canadian copyright law, no photograph may be copied in any form without consent and compensation to the artist who first captured the image.
 Thank you for respecting my work.